audiophonics/ES9018K2M_serial_sync/README.md

 	systemctl enable ES9018K2M_serial_sync
 	```

-Reboot your Raspberry Pi and selecte hardware volume in the "MPD" page of RuneAudio
+Reboot your Raspberry Pi and select "hardware volume" in the "MPD" page of RuneAudio